LaurynasGHub/price_it/README.md

 ## TODO List:

+• When profile options change MCP doesn't recalculate and rerender, need to fix this.

+• Add page for alcohol shops (Vynoteka, Bottlery etc.), get alcohol prices from these shops.
+Ask for confirmation that user is older that 20.

+• Add price checker - user can select products that interest them and the price checker follows the products prices.
+It notifies when product is on sale or gets to a certain price that is selected by a user.
+THIS FEATURE NEEDS A SERVER.

+• Add SALE page.
+Get all the brochures with sales, show what is on sale etc.

 • Setup a backend server and chanel scraper requests trough the server.
 Doing this will remove CORS error that occurs now.
 Move scrapers to backend and not frontend.
 Completed ✅

 • Make result cards for each shop search.
 In results window there should be a stack of resultCard for each shop.
 They should be vertical.
 Completed ✅